Building in Public: First Month Learnings

 Didn’t tell anyone.
 Built for two weeks before mentioning it anywhere.
 That’s not building in public — that’s just building.
 The “in public” part is what creates feedback, momentum, and accountability.

 Optimized for the wrong metrics.
 I watched Lighthouse scores obsessively when I should have been watching whether anyone found the tool useful.
+Lighthouse 100 with zero users is a worse outcome than Lighthouse 85 with a hundred people who found the tool helpful.

 What actually worked